 “What are you doing?”
 He heard Stephanie say sharply.

-“That’s it I’m done with this Elise.
+“That’s it.
+I’m done with this, Elise.
 You’re stealing from me.
-You’re stealing from you own mother!”
+You’re stealing from your own mother!”

 “I swear to Christ if you’re not out of her in five fucking seconds I’m calling the police,” Stephanie hissed.

 “Mom, stop it!”
 Elise shrieked

 “Fucking stop it, you bitch!”
 Elise screamed.

 “That’s it I’m calling them.
 They can deal with him and you,” Stephanie said acidly.

 “Oh my god!”
 Elise squealed.
 Henry heard something hit the floor.
 He accessed Stephanie’s phone.
 Her head fell into the still frame.
 Fresh crimson oozed through her hair; she was down on the kitchen floor.
 Elise's boyfriend was standing over her, holding a heavy wooden cutting board.
 Its flat surface was smeared with blood.